 So basically what this turned into is a triple Winners rotation.
 The setters were on a rotation.
 The middles were on their own rotation.
 Finally, the rest of the players where in the bigger rotation.
-Usually, in those situations I was having the game played in 4s.
-That mean there was a pair of players from the collection of OHs, OPPs, and Liberos joining up with an MB and a Setter in each team.
+Usually, in those situations I had the game played in 4s.
+That means there was a pair of players from the collection of OHs, OPPs, and Liberos joining up with an MB and a Setter in each team.

 I came to like this winners variation because it allowed for more specialized positional work.